sloomueledu/r2auto_nav_CDE2310/Software/README.md

 The proximity_penalty makes cells close to walls expensive, so the path naturally hugs corridor centres rather than scraping along walls.
 8-directional movement is used for smoother paths.

 The map is first downscaled 3× (max-pool) to reduce compute cost, and walls are dilated by 1 cell using binary_dilation before computing wall distances — this thickens thin wall features that might otherwise slip through the pooled grid.

-Wall inflation (controlled by INFLATE_RADIUS): cells within INFLATE_RADIUS pooled cells of any wall are skipped entirely during search.
+**Wall inflation** (controlled by INFLATE_RADIUS):
+Cells within INFLATE_RADIUS pooled cells of any wall are skipped entirely during search.
 If A* fails with inflation enabled, it retries without — useful for tight corridors.
 After A* returns a raw path, it goes through post-processing: LOS pruning removes redundant intermediate waypoints (if a straight line between two non-adjacent waypoints is clear, all points between are dropped), followed by a wall-repulsion shift that nudges each waypoint toward the corridor centre, and finally a wall-safe moving-average smooth that averages nearby waypoints but keeps the original if the smoothed position lands in a wall.

-Docking
+**Docking**
 Two docking approaches were implemented and tested.

 Polar Arc Docking (used in final evaluation)
 The robot uses ArUco pose data from the USB camera.
 In the camera frame, X = lateral offset and Z = forward distance.
 Two polar coordinates are computed each frame: